 A staging EBUS is reserved for those patients with suspected or confirmed lung cancer and potentially suitable for curative-intent treatment.
 The aim of the procedure is to accurately define the exact location and extent of any nodal metastases.
 This is achieved through a systematic examination and sampling of appropriate lymph nodes.
 A staging EBUS should routinely complete a systematic examination of the mediastinal and hilar lymph nodes beginning with the nodal stations contralateral to the primary tumour (N3) followed by N2 stations and finally N1 (a suggested systematic approach is outlined in Appendix 1).
 During this examination, the following recommendation is made with regard to lymph node sampling:

-Sample any lymph node identified as abnormal (defined as >10mm short axis on staging CT, any FDG avidity above that of the mediastinal blood pool on PET regardless of node size or any node regardless of size showing abnormal sonographic characteristics (an example of sonographic assessment if lymph nodes during EBUS in provided by Fujiwara et al 2010 and is based on size, shape, margin, echogenicity, central hilar structure and coagulation necrosis sign).
+Sample any lymph node identified as abnormal (defined as >10mm short axis on staging CT, any FDG avidity above that of the mediastinal blood pool on PET regardless of node size or any node regardless of size showing abnormal sonographic characteristics (an example of sonographic assessment of lymph nodes during EBUS is provided by Fujiwara et al 2010 and is based on size, shape, margin, echogenicity, central hilar structure and coagulation necrosis sign).

 Staging EBUS may be indicated where CT shows nodes with abnormal morphology even where nodes are <10mm short axis.